-- Children will be released only to those persons listed on the Family Information form as authorized to pick up identified by the parent/guardian. - If the parent/guardian wants to change the pick up person over the phone, the new person must show proof of identification.
-The parent/guardian must sign a written permission for the new person at the first available time. - If a parent/guardian or person authorized to pick up a child is intoxicated or substance impaired when they come to the Center, staff will offer to call a cab or another person to transport them.
+- Children must be dropped off no later than 9:30 am unless coordinated with the onsite director. - Children will be released only to those persons listed on the Family Information form as authorized to pick up identified by the parent/guardian. - If the parent/guardian wants to change the pick up person over the phone, the new person must show proof of identification.
+The parent/guardian must sign a written permission for the new person at the first available time. - F a parent/guardian or person authorized to pick up a child is intoxicated or substance impaired when they come to the Center, staff will offer to call a cab or another person to transport them.
 If the person insists on leaving, they will be informed that the police will be called about an intoxicated or substance impaired driver leaving our premises.
 Additionally, Child Protective Services will be called.